 To get this studio monitor, you have to loose your pocket around $500 for single and $1000 for pair.
 However you can checkout the exact price here.

 3. Presonus Eris E8 Pair

-Well, above you have been introduced with a Ribbon tweeter monitor pair from Presonus, here I am going to introduce a standard tweeter model from the same manufacturer.
+Well, above I have introduced you to a Ribbon tweeter monitor pair by Presonus, here I am going to introduce a standard tweeter model from the same manufacturer.